Estimated reading time: 5 minutes

 The Archbishop’s Château and Gardens are among the most attractive and historical places in the Czech Republic.
 This is evidenced by the fact that the Archbishop’s Château, the Flower Garden and the Château Garden were declared UNESCO World Heritage Sites in 1998.
 In the interior courtyard and foyer entrance are some marvelous marble statues.

-Starting the tour of the chateau we went into the trophy hunting room where hundreds of stuffed animal heads, guns, and a large pool table are featured.
+Starting the chateau tour, we went into the trophy hunting room where hundreds of stuffed animal heads, guns, and a large pool table are featured.
 This room was furnished for a meeting between the Russian Czar Alexander III and Austro-Hungarian Emperor Franz Joseph I. The room in which they held their meeting in August of 1885 was called the Czar’s room.
-It is done mostly in a rich burgundy color with many paintings on the wall, exquisite marble statues, diamond chandeliers, marble console tables, and intricate tapestries all lend for a lavish décor.
+It is done mostly in a rich burgundy color with many paintings on the wall, exquisite marble statues, diamond chandeliers, marble console tables, and intricate tapestries all lend to a lavish décor.

 Where scenes in the movie Amadeus were filmed

 Moving on to the next room, the Abbey or Church, one can gasp at the immense size and see the hundreds of light-blue and white chairs set up orderly.
-The 52-foot (16 meters) high ceiling is adorned with an intricate painting while the antique-white walls with touches of gold reflect the long hanging oversized diamond chandeliers.
-The floor-to-ceiling windows were open letting in a warm breeze and lots of beautiful sunlight danced around off the shiny decorations.
-There is a grand piano in the corner as music recitals are held here.
+The 52-foot (16 meters) high ceiling is adorned with an intricate painting, while the antique-white walls with touches of gold reflect the long-hanging oversized diamond chandeliers.
+The floor-to-ceiling windows were open, letting in a warm breeze and lots of beautiful sunlight danced around the shiny decorations.
+A grand piano is in the corner as music recitals are held here.
 Parts of the movie Amadeus were also filmed in this room.

 The Rooms in the Chateau

-The next rooms we visit are the “office” with a secretary desk, the Bishop’s personal bedroom displaying the Bishop’s clothing of the period and more intricately painted ceilings to remind one they should look above to the heavens.
+The next rooms we visit are the “office” with a secretary desk, the Bishop’s personal bedroom displaying the Bishop’s clothing of the period, and more intricately painted ceilings to remind one they should look above to the heavens.
 Further down is a sort of Judicial-type room where legal matters were addressed.
 Next was the music room, then the massive library with 4-ft tall spinning globes.
-After viewing this beautiful interior we headed outside making a quick stop at the chocolate shop on the bottom floor to get some quick energy before ascending the 300-steps to the medieval tower top.
+After viewing this beautiful interior, we headed outside, stopping at the chocolate shop on the bottom floor to get some quick energy before ascending the 300-steps to the medieval tower top.

 Medieval Tower; a Cultural Monument in Czechia

-On the way down there is a small exhibit with historical reference to the building of the tower.
+On the way down the stairs is a small exhibit with historical references to the building of the tower.

-Then to the city hall where we saw a wall mural done by the famous local artist born in Kromeriz, Max Švabinský
+Then to the city hall where we saw a wall mural done by the famous local artist, Max Švabinský

 That was the end of touring Kromeriz for the day.
 Jumping back in the van, we were headed next for Luhacovice Spa Town.